civicreactor/CareHomeInfo/README.md

 # CareHomeInfo
 This is the repository for the Care home Information Project Inspired by CHI HACK NIGHTs

+Dean Foulds